phpv8/v8js/README.md

 are not caught by JavaScript code the execution stops and a `V8JsScriptException` is thrown, which has the original PHP exception accessible via `getPrevious` method.

+V8Js versions 0.2.4 and before did not stop JS code execution on PHP exceptions, but silently ignored them (even so succeeding PHP calls from within the same piece of JS code were not executed by the PHP engine).
+This behaviour is considered as a bug and hence was fixed with 0.2.5 release.
+Nevertheless there is a compatibility php.ini switch (`v8js.compat_php_exceptions`) which turns previous behaviour back on.